transition-zero/tz-client/README.md

 ### Accessing asset-level data

-In the FEO platform, `Assets` are a subset of Nodes.
+In the TZ platform, `Assets` are a subset of Nodes.
 Assets are Nodes which correspond to physical plant and equipment like power stations and steelworks.

 To begin, import the Asset client.
 ```
-from feo.client import Asset
+from tz.client import Asset
 ```

 Like nodes, assets can be searched for: